-“In Mary’s House” featured Collaborative Voices which was made of Austin vocalists Elouise Burrell, Susie Stern, Chris Crawford, Sabrina Cummings, Donna Menthol and Tina Marsh.
-Choreographer Heloise Gold created dances for herself, Marilyn Yank, Sally Jacque, and a twelve-member children’s chorus.
+“In Mary’s House” featured Collaborative Voices which was made of Austin vocalists Elouise Burrell, Suzie Stern, Chris Crawford, Sabrina Cummings, Donna Menthol and Tina Marsh.
+Choreographer Heloise Gold created dances for herself, Marilyn Yank, Sally Jacques, and a twelve-member children’s chorus.

 Additional performers included Bill Jeffers who contributed words and poetry, and a five-piece ensemble under the direction of Rock Savage.

 Composer Marsh called her work a “cantata” because it involved music, dance and theater.
 The members of the children’s chorus, who ranged in age from six to thirteen, created elaborate and primitive masks to wear during the performance under the guidance of Natalie Herling-Sowash.
 Janet Behrens Seibert created a performance canopy as part of the stage setting.

 IN MARY’S HOUSE was “an examination of the Spirit which moves through Woman in everyday life,” and Marsh went on to describe the work as “dreamlike and evocative; its images are timeless and universal.”
 Marsh, a jazz vocalist, is interested in music of many cultures.
 The music of IN MARY’S HOUSE drew as much from traditions of Celtic, African and Native American music as from American folk and Gothic Plainsong (Medieval church music.)
 The cross-cultural sound of Marsh’s music emphasized the broad and timeless themes of the cantata.

 Gold’s choreography for the cantata matched the evocative nature of the music.
 Her dances were post-modern and ritualistic.
 Gold created movements that look ceremonial because they are full of the meaning of what people experience as sacred in their everyday lives.